 - 2x Sports Bras – This was my first trip using merino wool sports bras and it was so worth the price.
 Dried way faster than my usual sports bras.
 I used this one from Patagonia and this one from SmartWool.

 - 2x Wool Socks – Seriously saved my feet.
-I brought this pair from Darn Tough and this pair from SmartWool.
+I brought this pair and this pair from SmartWool.

 - Hiking Boots – Tried out new Merrell hiking boots.
 Wish I’d broken them in more ahead of time (I have a dozen blisters on my feet right now).